alisa-fh/lossless-compression/README.md

 * Arithmetic coding (AC) works to eliminate statistical redundancy.

-Our full report(./Codes.pdf) assumes basic understanding of these compression strategies and build off this groundwork knowledge.
+Our [full report](./Codes.pdf) assumes basic understanding of these compression strategies and build off this groundwork knowledge.

 Find the encoder implemented in Python [here](./encoder.py).
 Find the decoder implemented in Python [here](./decoder.py).